-Alex Salmond, Scottish Independence Leader Charged With Attempted Rape, Sexual Assault
+Alex Salmond, Scottish Independence Leader, Charged With Attempted Rape, Sexual Assault

 — CNN International (@cnni) January 24, 2019

-The Daily Beast says that Salmond is charged with 14 offenses including one of breach of the peace, two of indecent assault, nine of sexual assault, as well as the two of attempted rape.
+The Daily Beast reveals that Salmond is charged with 14 offenses including one of breach of the peace, two of indecent assault, and nine of sexual assault, as well as the two of attempted rape.

-The CBC says that the charges against the former first minister are the latest in a surge of #metoo accusations in British politics.
-Salmond is accused of inappropriately touching female staffers during meetings at Bute House, the first minister’s private residence back in 2013.
+CBC says that the charges against the former first minister are the latest in a surge of #metoo accusations in British politics.
+Salmond is accused of inappropriately touching female staffers during meetings at Bute House, the first minister’s private residence, back in 2013.

-At this time, there is no assigned date yet for the next hearing in the Salmond matter says BBC, but the upcoming dates should be posted soon as a matter of court housekeeping.
+At this time, there is no assigned date yet for the next hearing in the Salmond matter, reports BBC, but the upcoming dates should be posted soon as a matter of court housekeeping.

 As a side note, Salmond has lodged a complaint that the investigation into his behavior has been handled unfairly, and the Scottish government agreed that the internal investigation was flawed, but that it has now been handed over to police in Edinburgh.

-Current First Minister Nicola Sturgeon says she is in “shock” at Salmond’s arrest, and gave a statement after the former first minister was charged in court this morning with multiple charges says the Scottish Sun.
+Current First Minister Nicola Sturgeon says she is in “shock” at Salmond’s arrest, and gave a statement after the former first minister was charged in court this morning with multiple charges, reports the Scottish Sun.

 “Obviously this news this morning will be a shock to many people.
 But as Police Scotland have made clear this morning these are now live criminal proceedings.
 That means now, more than ever, it would be completely inappropriate for me or anybody else for that matter to make any comment on the situation.”